art publications

 Chronicle of Ukrainian Design No. 2

 2024.
-Chronicle of Ukrainian design No. 2. ist publishing
+Chronicle of Ukrainian Design No. 2. ist publishing

 The second issue of this magazine aims at researching and documenting the history and development of Ukrainian design.
 It reveals the key stages that influenced the formation of Ukrainian visual identity and presents the works of contemporary designers and classics of Ukrainian graphic art.
 Particular attention is paid to the periods of transition, such as the 1990s, when design became an important part of the new culture of an independent Ukraine.